Universal Life Insurance – The Breakdown

 Coverage such as IUL, VUL and traditional, interest sensitive UL may be an option for those willing to keep tabs on how the policy is performing rather than stick it in the fire safe and call it good.

-Traditional Universal Life insurance is an interest sensitive product.
+Traditional Universal Life insurance is a very interest sensitive product.
 That in and of itself can be problematic if interest rates plummet.
 Premiums are based on a set of assumed interest rates.

 Of course an IUL policy will depend upon the performance of the stock market.
 For some, that is still a bit of a rocky road if cash value is decreasing while paying the yearly increase in the cost of insurance.

-With the exception of Guaranteed Universal Life (GUL), universal life insurance is not recommended for the majority of life insurance consumers.
+With the exception of Guaranteed Universal Life (GUL), universal life insurance is not recommended for the typical life insurance consumers.

 These types of policies are for investment minded people at a bare minimum.